-136 A railway bridge across the route at Île Pariseau has a clearance of 6.0 m.

-137 Rapides du Cheval Blanc (45°31'N, 73°50'W) are east of Île Pariseau.

-138 Caution. - This is a shallow area strewn with dangerous rocks.
+- 136 A railway bridge across the route at Île Pariseau has a clearance of 6.0 m. - 137 Rapides du Cheval Blanc (45°31'N, 73°50'W) are east of Île Pariseau. - 138 Caution.
+This is a shallow area strewn with dangerous rocks.
 Leading lights mark a very narrow channel through the rapids.
 Take note that the leading lights are lighted during the day and not lighted at night.
 This channel is also buoyed but buoys may be moved out of position because of the current.

-Caution. - Owing to the narrow channel and very strong currents, Rapides du Cheval Blanc are considered dangerous to navigation.
+- 139 Caution.
+Owing to the narrow channel and very strong currents, Rapides du Cheval Blanc are considered dangerous to navigation.
 Vessels are advised not to meet in this area.
-Downbound vessels have priority.

-140 The river is navigable by small craft as far as the Barrage de la Rivière-des-Prairies, a dam 10.2 M downstream.
+Downbound vessels have priority. - as the Barrage de la Rivière-des-Prairies, a dam 10.2 M downstream.
 There are several water intakes, sewer outfalls, submarine cables and a pipeline in this section of the river.
 An ice boom is deployed annually from November to about May 0.2 mile upstream of Pont Lachapelle (45°32'N, 73°44'W).
 Private yellow buoys are moored to mark this full length obstruction in the river.
-Notification of the ice boom deployment date in the fall and its removal in the spring is made through Notices to Shipping and Notices to Mariners.

-142 Pont Louis-Bisson, a highway bridge across the route at Saraguay, has a clearance of 8.5 m.

-143 Pont Lachapelle, a highway bridge 2.2 M farther east, has a clearance of 5.8 m.
+Notification of the ice boom deployment date in the fall and its removal in the spring is made through Notices to Shipping and Notices to Mariners. - 142 Pont Louis-Bisson, a highway bridge across the route at Saraguay, has a clearance of 8.5 m. - 143 Pont Lachapelle, a highway bridge 2.2 M farther east, has a clearance of 5.8 m.
 Pont Médéric-Martin, a highway bridge 0.8 M farther east, has a clearance of 12 m.
-A railway bridge at Laval-des-Rapides, 0.7 M farther downstream, has a clearance of 3.8 m.

-144 Pont Viau, a road bridge at the NE end of Rapides du Sault au Récollet, has a clearance of 8.3 m.
+A railway bridge at Laval-des-Rapides, 0.7 M farther downstream, has a clearance of 3.8 m. - 144 Pont Viau, a road bridge at the NE end of Rapides du Sault au Récollet, has a clearance of 8.3 m.
 Pont Papineau-Leblanc, a highway bridge 1.2 M farther north, has a clearance of 6.6 m.
-The dam across the river 0.8 M NE of this bridge is the Barrage de la Rivière-des-Prairies.

-145 Marina Commodore is on the west shore between Pont Viau and Pont Papineau-Leblanc, 1.4 M upstream of the Barrage de la Rivière-des-Prairies.

-146 (The part of Rivière des Prairies east of the Barrage de la Rivière-des-Prairies is described in Sailing Directions booklet ATL 112 - St. Lawrence River, Cap-Rouge to Montréal and Rivière Richelieu.)
+The dam across the river 0.8 M NE of this bridge is the Barrage de la Rivière-des-Prairies. - between Pont Viau and Pont Papineau-Leblanc, 1.4 M upstream of the Barrage de la Rivière-des-Prairies. - (The part of Rivière des Prairies east of the Barrage de la Rivière-des-Prairies is described in Sailing Directions booklet ATL 112 St. Lawrence River, Cap-Rouge to Montréal and Rivière Richelieu.)